Connect with us

 Dinger and Sylvia Smith, the store’s only pharmacy tech, ring customers up below a Tiffany-style light fixture and retrieve prescriptions stored behind a wooden desk and wall.

 Customer Will Lovitt said a friend advised him and his wife to stop at Wall Drug during their drive from Indiana to the Black Hills in western South Dakota.
-Lovitt developed a rash on the and ended up using the visit to get Dinger’s advice on treating it.
+Lovitt developed a rash on the trip and ended up using the visit to get Dinger’s advice on treating it.

 He said it can be difficult for tourists to know where to find medical help, especially when driving through rural states like South Dakota.